iftikhar8/thesis/chapters/sections/revisions.md

 *Response:* Added a line for the possible explanation of interactions, see the comment: Minor 1603.

 **Comment 4:** It's also worth talking about how what you observed off the NSW coast at the time of year you sampled could have influenced your findings.
 How structured was the water column and how does this compare to other studies of vertical larval distributions? 
-*Response:* Addressed the temporal variation in comment: Minor 1604.
-Comparisons of water column were added to the data chapter in TODO
+*Response:* Addressed the temporal variation in comments: Minor 1604.
+Comparisons of water column were added to the data chapter in Chapter 3 (Minor 1604.)

 **Comment 5:** This conclusion is going to be very sensitive to the speeds used, how they change with ontogeny, and what decision rules are used for their implementation.
 Given this, it would be good to review your scheme versus others (not just the two studies you cite) and compare the implementations and outcomes of those decisions.
 One of the worst papers I ever read was one with Wolanski, where the OHS implementation was so strong that all larvae could go wherever they wanted so the decision rule implemented completely dominated the model outcome!
 *Response:* Added a paragraph about other implementations and the differences in swimming implementations, see comment Minor 1605.